-For more than 20 years you have witnessed Gail Vaz-Oxlade’s trademark straight-up money wisdom, both on Radio and Television, most notably as host of TVs Till Debt Do Us Part, Princess and Money Moron.
-Gail is a multiple time, best-selling financial author, and one of the top Canadian authors of the past decade.
-Gail brings her common sense wisdom to answer your questions about Same-Sex divorce in Ontario.
+For more than 25 years you have witnessed Gail Vaz-Oxlade's trademark straight-up money wisdom, both on Radio and Television, most notably as host of TVs Till Debt Do Us Part, Princess and Money Moron.
+Gail is a best-selling Canadian financial author.

 In July 2005, the Supreme Court of Canada declared same-sex marriages legal in all provinces across Canada (though same-sex marriages had already been legal in many provinces since 2003).
 If you have been legally married in Canada, you require a legal separation and divorce in order to remarry.